xinzhongzhu/xinzhongzhu.github.io/index.md

 # Contact Information:

 Xinzhong Zhu is with the College of Mathematics, Physics and Information Engineering, Zhejiang Normal University, Jinhua 321004, China, and also with the Research Institute of Ningbo Cixing Co.
-Ltd, Ningbo 315336, China.
+Ltd, Ningbo 315336, China, and also with the AI Research Institute of Beijing Geekplus Technology Co., Ltd., Beijing 100012, China.

-Please drop me a message by email: <u>zxz@zjnu.edu.cn</u> or <u>zxz@ci-xing.com</u>
+Please drop me a message by email: <u>zxz@zjnu.edu.cn</u> or <u>zxz@ci-xing.com</u> or <u>xinzhong.zhu@geekplus.com</u>

 # Selected Journal Papers: